jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 test_converting_strings_to_integers
 #############################################################################

-I want to see if I can use the int_ constructor to convert a string_ to an integer_
+I want to see if I can use the int_ constructor to convert a string_ to an integer_ for the calculation

 .. _test_converting_strings_to_integers_red: